ni/nimi-python/docs/niscope/enums.rst

         The read pointer is set to zero when a new acquisition is initiated.
-        After every fetch the read pointer is incremented to be the sample after the last sample retrieved.
+After every fetch the read pointer is incremeted to be the sample after the last sample retrieved.
 Therefore, you can repeatedly fetch relative to the read pointer for a continuous acquisition program.